-Ongoing improvement actions: Next year will see the retirement of four faculty members from this department (Drs.
-Ball, Carter, Horohov, and Timoney).
+Ongoing improvement actions: Recently, four faculty members have retired (or started phased retirement) from this department (Drs.
+Ball, Carter, Horohov and Timoney).
 The process for recruiting the next Albert Clay Chair in Equine Reproduction (Dr. Ball's position) is underway.
-Searches will soon be underway for the Department Chair/ Director of the Gluck Center and the Director of UKVDL (Carter).
-Faculty searches for the Schlaikjer (Horohov) and van Lennep (Timoney) chairs in equine infectious disease will also need to be undertaken.
-In preparation of these searches, the faculty will soon be discussing the future directions of the department in terms of faculty recruitment, student support and facilities.
+Similarly, a search for the next Department Chair and Director of the Gluck Center is ongoing.
+With the phased retirement of Dr. Craig Carter, the next Director of the UKVDL will need to be identified.
+Decisions for strategic use of the Schlaikjer (Horohov) and van Lennep (Timoney) Endowed Chairs in equine infectious disease will also need to be discussed.
+To aid the department in these decisions, a retreat is planned for November 2022 to discuss the future directions of the department in terms of faculty recruitment, student support and facilities.